-ACTED is committed to take concrete measures to prevent the recruitment or engagement with ACTED of perpetrators of all forms of violence against children, including anyone associated with ACTED.
-All those directly or indirectly involved in the implementation and monitoring of ACTED's programmes and actions are bound by its Child Protection Values.
+Acted is committed to take concrete measures to prevent the recruitment or engagement with Acted of perpetrators of all forms of violence against children, including anyone associated with Acted, as defined in Article 2 of this policy.
+All those directly or indirectly involved in the implementation and monitoring of Acted's programmes and actions are bound by its Child Protection Values.

-If despite ACTED's precautions, any person working with ACTED violates the provisions of this policy, ACTED will take disciplinary action in accordance with this policy.
+If despite Acted 's precautions, any person working with Acted violates the provisions of this policy, Acted will take disciplinary action in accordance with this policy.

-B. ACTED's child protection principles
+B. Acted's child protection principles

-In order to reach the above mentioned objectives, ACTED is committed to raise awareness among all ACTED staff, to carry out a prevention policy and, if required, to sanction behaviour that contravenes the present policy.
+In order to reach the above-mentioned objectives, Acted is committed to raise awareness among all ACTED staff, to carry out a prevention policy and, if required, to sanction behaviour that contravenes the present policy.